Galaxy 15: Failure

+The spacecraft failure was most likely caused by the spacecraft charging.

 Reported passes and interference

 On May 12, 2010, Intelsat and SES World Skies confirmed that Galaxy 15 would pass close to the latter's AMC-11 satellite, potentially causing interference with cable programming over the United States because the two satellites broadcast on similar frequencies.
 Between May 23 and June 7, 2010, Galaxy 15 passed within half a degree of AMC-11.
 As the two satellites passed close to each other, particularly during closest approach on May 31 and June 1, signals from Galaxy 15's still-active transponders could have interfered with signals being broadcast by AMC-11.
 SES maneuvered the AMC-11 satellite to reduce the possibility of interference.
 The SES-1 satellite followed behind Galaxy 15 during the pass to provide a backup to AMC-11 should it be needed.

 On June 2, Intelsat and SES reported that no interference had occurred during closest approach, with the satellites passing within 0.2 degrees of each other.
 After it had passed AMC-11, Galaxy 15 continued to drift Eastwards.
 Between 12 and 13 July 2010, it passed Galaxy 13/Horizons-1, a satellite located at 127.0° West which is owned jointly by Intelsat and SKY Perfect JSAT Group.
 The pass was not reported to have caused any disruption to broadcasts being made by Galaxy 13/Horizons-1.